utah-cs3550-fa24/assignments/hw6.md

 - `false` as `contentType`
 - The form's `enctype` field as its `mimeType`

 Finally, pass `success` and `error` functions.
-The `error` function can just log an error message with `console.log`.
+The `error` function can just log an error message with `console.log` and re-enable the input field / button (in case the user wants to try again).
 The `success` function should replace the `<form>` element with some text like "Upload succeeded".
 You don't need to worry too much about what exactly this looks like; it is OK if it looks like of ugly.
 It is only important that there is some visual indication that the upload succeeded.

 You may still get errors about the CSRF token.
 You may need to add a header, as described [here](https://docs.djangoproject.com/en/4.2/howto/csrf/#setting-the-token-on-the-ajax-request).